Share This Guide, Choose Your Platform!

 - The cost of any goods which you pay for on behalf of a customer.
 For instance, you may acquire some goods for your client, such as equipment.

-With regard to whether you will be recharging expenses, this will depend on both your client and the industry you work in.
+With regard to whether you will be recharging expenses while contracting, this will depend on both your client and the industry you work in.
 In today’s world many limited company contractors will incur travel costs when they visit their work locations.
 As a result, they may end up charging travel expenses to clients on a recharge invoice.
 On the other hand, some UK contractors or consultants may also incur goods costs directly on their client’s behalf.
 To sum up, in both instances it could be the contractor’s duty to pay for the goods or services on their customer’s behalf.

-Please note, when you incur the cost of expenses or goods as part of your work, can you recharge these?
+When you incur the cost of expenses or goods as part of your work, can you recharge these?
 Indeed, it follows that you should be allowed to recharge the cost to your client.
 However, this will be based on the agreement between you and your client.
 To sum up, when you are allowed to recharge expenses there is a certain process for you to follow.